Military Writers Society of America: History

 The Military Writers Society of America was the brainchild of its founder and first president, W. H. (Rev. Bill) McDonald Jr. A crew chief/door-gunner on UH-1D Huey helicopters in 1966 and 1967, Bill flew with the 128th Helicopter Assault Company out of Phu Loi, South Vietnam.
 He was awarded numerous medals, including: the Distinguished Flying Cross, the Bronze Star, fourteen Air Medals and the Purple Heart.

 Like most who encounter the moral extremes of combat, Bill discovered that war is a crucible of spiritual transformation.
 It is, quite simply, impossible to live through that sort of experience and not be changed by it.
 To better understand his own experiences, Bill began to write about them.
-In the years since, he has discovered literally hundreds of other warriors who are driven to explore and reveal their experiences through fiction, non-fiction, poetry and art.
+In the years since, he has discovered hundreds of other warriors who are driven to explore and reveal their experiences through fiction, non-fiction, poetry and art.
 It was Bill's vision to bring them together to share and promote their respective arts.
-With more than 1200 members, the Military Writers Society of America is that vision brought to life.
+With more than 1200 members, the Military Writers Society of America the vision brought to life.

 The MWSA started off as branch of The American Authors Association (AAA) before becoming a fully separated organization of its own.
 There are annual awards given for books, music Cds and short films.

 The current President of MWSA is Bob Doerr.
 The past president is Dwight Zimmerman.

 The previous president was Joyce Faulkner.
 She is a ghostwriter, an editor and a web, newspaper & book designer.
 She has been a member of MWSA since 2006.
-Her goal is to help veterans record their piece of history—for themselves, their families, their communities—and our country, to make sure that all of our history is recorded and recognized.
+Her goal is to help veterans record their piece of history - for themselves, their families, their communities - and our country, to make sure that all of our history is recorded and recognized.
 Her interest in military writing stems from her book In the Shadow of Suribachi, the story of her father's experiences as a young Marine at the Battle of Iwo Jima.

 The second president of the MWSA after the Founder McDonald stepped down for health reasons was Tony Lazzarini - a Vietnam combat veteran.
 After returning to the states, Tony worked for IBM as a service technician on communicating systems with their advanced products group.
 He left after 10 years to open his own high performance automotive shop.
 Along with racing and building cars, his other passions include writing and motorcycles.
 Tony started Voyager Publishing and his writing accomplishments include two award-winning books, a prize-winning musical stage play and two short films.